jenny-4/sales-data-exploration/README.md

 - <strong>orders</strong>: Timestamp of every order, the quantity ordered of every type of paper (standard_qty, gloss_qty, poster_qty), the total, how much money was spend in each type of paper (standard_amt_usd, gloss_amt_usd, poster_amt_usd) and the total in dollars.
 - <strong>region</strong>: Four regions: Northeast, Midwest, Southeast, West
 - <strong>sales_reps</strong>: This table shows all the sales representative names with their corresponding id and region_id.
-- <strong>web_events</strong>: All the web events conducted by each company, the account_id, the date each web event was conducted and the channel (facebbok. twitter, etc)
+- <strong>web_events</strong>: All the web events conducted by each company, the account_id, the date each web event was conducted and the channel (facebook, twitter, etc)

 ## Entity Relationship Diagram
 ![alt text](https://github.com/jenny-4/sales-data-exploration/blob/main/ERD.png)